Melika-ElWadany/Learn_Target/README.md

 # Learn_Target
-This web application is designed for college students to help them identify key topics from their lectures.
-The primary aim is to guide students on what to study based on the provided homework questions, rather than solving those questions.
+This web application Learn_Target (LWA) aims to address the gap in the education system that overlooks the unique needs of NeuroDivergent learners.
+Over 50 million Americans are underserved by traditional methods, and this web application is designed to invest in diverse learning styles.
+Learn_Target specifically focuses on NeuroDivergent college students, providing them with a tool that simplifies their study process by helping them identify key topics from lectures without feeling overwhelmed by excessive information.

-Students will submit two inputs: one will be a lecture video or a PDF document, and the other will be a text file containing their homework questions.
+Students submit a lecture video or PDF document along with their homework questions in a text file.
+The platform then highlights the most relevant topics for them to study, allowing students to focus on the material that directly relates to their assignments.
+The goal is to empower students to navigate their coursework more efficiently and confidently, bridging the learning gap and unlocking the potential of diverse minds.

 ## Learn_Target
 1. First our tool will allow students to input their homework assignment, which the exam may be based on, and a video lecture or a pdf.